austinco93/postfix-interpreter/README.md

 Prolog program to parse and interpret a made-up language called _Postfix_. _Postfix_ is a stack-based language defined in _Design Concepts in Programming Languages_, by Franklyn Turbak and David Gifford.

-'interpreter.pl' simply returns the result of the command provided in 'input.txt'
+`interpreter.pl` simply returns the result of the command provided in 'input.txt'

-'interpreter2.pl' will display the stack after each command execution.
+`interpreter2.pl` will display the stack after each command execution.

 ## Usage
 ```